Cov-ComSec/Cov-ComSec.github.io/posts/2021_taster_session/index.md

-# Week1: Intro, Recon & OSINT
+# Introduction, Recon & OSINT Taster Session

 Welcome back to our first official session for the new academic year, it was great to finally meet you all in real life.
 This is a quick recap of what we did.